 Above all, it is important that our minds, under the delusion of arcane clarity, should grapple with such statements and accommodate them by the purveyance of warranted assumptions.

-LIANA ALLINIKOV is both an editor and a technical writer.
+LIANA ALLINIKOV, appearing here for the first time, is both an editor and a technical writer.
 She lives and works in Yellow Springs, OH.

 We have collected the essential data you need to easily include this page on your blog.
 Just click and copy!close